How Much Light (Watts or Lumens) Does a Room Need?

 Again, w x l x 1.5 = wattage

-For example, a room that is 12 x 18 (216 sq ft) x 1.5 technically needs 324 watts.
-Now you can get 180 of those via a central light fixture/pot lights, however, you will likely need to supplement with table lamps (60w each) and that will get you closer to the mark.
+For example, a 12 x 18 (216 sq ft) x 1.5 room requires 324 watts.
+Now, you can get 180 of those via a central light fixture/pot lights; however, you will likely need to supplement with table lamps (60w each), which will get you closer to the mark.

 A LARGE ROOM WILL NEED…